6| Minute Read

 Does Australian Data Need to Be Stored in Australia?

-Data Residency requirements in Australia vary depending on the type of data being stored.
+Data sovereignty and residency requirements in Australia vary depending on the type of data being stored.

-Other types of data that are often subject to residency requirements include Financial data and any goods, technologies, or software on the Defence and Strategic Goods List (DGSL).
+Other types of data that are often subject to data residency requirements in Australia include Financial data and any goods, technologies, or software on the Defence and Strategic Goods List (DGSL).

 Australian Data Sovereignty laws and residency requirements often extend beyond just the information in your database.
 In most cases, the operational and configurational data related to your technology infrastructure is covered by the same regulations as the personal data they relate to.